-Canesten is a treatment for thrush which is a bacterial yeast infection in the vagina.
+A Canesten pessary contains clotrimazole, a treatment for thrush, which is a yeast infection that can occur inside the vagina.
 The pessary is inserted into the vagina in order to soothe the symptoms and treat the thrush infection.
 The pessary tablet is placed into an applicator shaped like a long plastic stick.
 This is then inserted into the vagina, pushing up to release the tablet the same way you would with a tampon applicator.

 Thrush is caused by the Candida fungus.
-This is produced naturally in the vagina but it causes thrush to occur when the fungus increases or if your immune system is lower than usual, producing less good bacteria to keep it under control.
+This is produced naturally in the vagina but it causes symptomatic thrush to occur when the numbers of the fungus increase, or if your immune system is lower than usual, producing less good bacteria to keep it under control.
 The clotrimazole contained in Canesten kills the fungus to clear up the infection.

-The Canesten pessary is a one-off treatment which usually begins to work overnight.
+The Canesten pessary is a one-off treatment that usually begins to work overnight.
 You can expect your symptoms to be gone after a week.
-In addition to the pessary, you’ll also need to use the Canesten cream which treats the external itching and irritation.
+In addition to the pessary, you may also need to use a Canesten cream to treat any external itching and irritation.

 Clotrimazole is the active ingredient within the Canesten pessary.

 Take your time to read through the instructions carefully before use.
 Wash your hands before you begin and carefully take the pessary out of the packet.
 Place the tablet in the holder, which is the wider end of the plastic applicator.
 When you’re ready, get into a comfortable position where you can easily slide the applicator into your vagina.
 Place it inside just like you would with a tampon, getting it as high up into the vagina as you can.
 Slide the plastic end upwards in a similar way to using a tampon applicator to release the tablet and then gently remove the empty applicator.
 It’s recommended to use the pessary at nighttime to allow it to work overnight.
-You’ll usually get a chalk-like discharge from the tablet but this is completely normal.
-Continue to apply the Canesten cream 2-3 times a day until the itching, redness and irritation disappears.
+You may get a white, chalk-like discharge from the tablet but this is completely normal.

 The Canesten pessary contains a 500mg dose of clotrimazole which is for single use only.

 The Canesten pessary is for one use only.
-If you are also using Canesten cream, the cream can be used until your symptoms have disappeared.
+If you are also using Canesten cream for external symptoms, the cream can be used until your symptoms have disappeared.

-These could be signs of a sexually transmitted infection and should be assessed and treated accordingly.
+These could be signs of a different type of infection and should be assessed and treated accordingly.

 There is no need to avoid alcohol while using Canesten.